 At The Discovery School, we strive for excellence in English achievement throughout the school.
 We develop children's abilities within a cross curricular programme of Reading, Writing, and Speaking & Listening.
 Across all classes, pupils are given opportunities to develop their knowledge, understanding and use of spoken and written English, within a balanced and exciting curriculum.
-There are also lots of opportunities for children to consolidate and reinforce taught English skills and to apply them in a range of contexts.
+There are also many opportunities for children to consolidate and reinforce taught English knowledge and skills across a range of subjects.